Completed but not photographed yet.

 The bedrooms open onto a roof deck.
 Downstairs the secondary bedroom suite is used as a full-time office.
 The open plan living space and kitchen open to the rear yard to bring in light and view.
 The front of the house is shaded by an ancient oak tree that was carefully preserved throughout construction.

-KA Project team: Geoff Campen, John Klopf, Angela Todorova, Ethan Taylor, Fernanda Bernardes, Sherry Tan
+Klopf Architecture Project Team: Geoff Campen, John Klopf, AIA, Angela Todorova, Ethan Taylor, Fernanda Bernardes, Sherry Tan

 Structural Engineer: Holmes Structures